Pierre Wack (1922 - 1997)

 A stint as a senior lecturer at Harvard Business School followed Wack’s retirement from Shell in 1982, leading to other work such as his involvement in the development of the ‘High Road’/‘Low Road’ scenarios for South Africa’s post-apartheid future.
 A spiritual and intellectual man, Wack’s legacy is reflected in the flourishing academic discipline and established corporate strategy process that scenario planning is today.

-The Pierre Wack Memorial Library was founded by Pierre’s friend and colleague Napier Collyns and was first located at the Global Business Network offices in The Hague.
-Incorporating Pierre’s books, papers and handwritten notes, the collection was donated to Green Templeton College in 2005 and is now housed in the Oxford Futures Library at Egrove Park.
+The Pierre Wack Memorial Library was founded by Pierre’s friend and colleague Napier Collyns and was first located at the Global Business Network offices in The Hague, Netherlands.
+It incorporates Pierre’s collection of books, as well as accumulated archival materials such as papers, drafts, handwritten notes and published writings.
+The collection was donated to Green Templeton College by Napier Collyns in 2005 and includes additional donations from colleagues at Shell Group Planning.
+It now forms part of the Oxford Futures Library.

 Explore the Pierre Wack Memorial Library